-Hitting a weight loss plateau can be incredibly frustrating.
-You’re sticking to your diet and exercise plan, yet the scale refuses to move.
+Hitting a weight loss plateau is frustrating.
+You’re sticking to your diet and exercise plan, but the scale refuses to move.
 This common hurdle is a normal part of the weight loss journey, but you can prevail!

 This article explores why weight loss plateaus happen and how to restart your weight loss progress.